itsronalds/platzi-awards/README.md

 ### ORM (Object Relation Mapping) Explanation
 The ORM approach consists of converting the entities of a relational or SQL database into objects, relating SQL databases to the OOP programming paradigm.

+> This approach is achieved through the creation of models, these models correspond to an entity of the SQL database, these models in the programming are classes